Terraced Gardens, Rivington: Blue Planet Scheme

 Rivington Heritage Trust, a body set up in 1997 by United Utilities in order to obtain £15 million in funding for 'Blue Planet Park' had its plans rejected for funding by the Millennium Commission which would have seen them take over all of Lever Park and Rivington Pike, plans were opposed by six regional MPs and were met with huge local opposition.
-There was public fear access could be restricted and fee's for entry charged.
+A concern was that the area would be used as a venue for music festivals and other events and fees would be charged, Sue Wright, Media Relations Manager for North West Water made a public statement saying they would never do so.
+The Bill and plan was rejected.
+Despite this the trust now hold regular music festivals and other events.
+The Terraced Gardens are available for hire.

 Blue Planet associated planning applications were Restoration of semi-derelict landscaped gardens including rebuilding of Stone House Lodge, Tea Houses, Visitors' Pavilion & Bothy, Ref.
 No: 96/00848/FUL, Application for Listed Building Consent for restoration of various structures, Ref.
 No: 96/00849/LBC, Infrastructure including car parks, access roadways, paths and avenues, park & ride system, interpretation & screening, Ref.
 No: 96/00851/FUL all applications were withdrawn.
 The water company withdrew its bill in parliament in 1997, known as the Lever Park Act.
 Plans were put on hold by 1998.

 All Rhododendron were removed from the gardens in 2006 after Ramorum Disease was found at the site.
 The site is now a managed woodland.

 Rivington Heritage Trust

 Although Rivington Heritage Trust abandoned much of the original Blue Planet Scheme and formed a plan to proceed gradually whilst lobbying and obtaining public support, by 2013 they had succeeded in obtaining £60,000 in grant funding from the Heritage Lottery Fund the Big Lottery Fund and presented new plans for the Rivington Terraced Gardens.
 By 2016 the trust and Groundwork Cheshire Lancashire and Merseyside were successful in obtaining a grant of £3.4 million from the Heritage Lottery Fund to conserve and repair the Rivington Terraced Gardens and remaining Grade II listed structures.
 A lease of 50 years was also agreed in 2016 by United Utilities to the Rivington Heritage Trust.
-In the main the Clearance work has been undertaken by unpaid volunteers.
+The Clearance work has been undertaken by unpaid volunteers.
 The trust comprises a number of local councillors and employees of United Utilities.